What is Ductless Mini-Split?

 Why Contractor Selection is Important

-The most pronounced disadvantage to VRF technology is that the manufacturer’s do not limit unqualified mechanical contractors from purchasing these systems.
+The most pronounced disadvantage to DMS technology is that the manufacturer’s do not limit unqualified mechanical contractors from purchasing these systems.
 To get the efficiency, durability, and superior control these systems provide, the piping systems and control systems must be installed per the manufacturers’ very specific instructions.